Where art relates to the society:

 This practical workshop will focus on content marketing for dance, its role, terminology, costs and cost-effectiveness as well as look at inspirational cases.
 The workshop will provide tools including a 5-step manual.
 The workshop is primarily aimed at dance producers and PR officers wanting to enhance their know-how in marketing.

-Elli Mäkilä (FI), CEO of Storybound, expert in native advertising and experienced media, marketing and advertising professional specialized in performing arts.
+Elli Mäkilä (FI), CEO of Storybound, expert in content marketing and experienced media, marketing and advertising professional specialized in performing arts.

 The use of coaching methods in the arts